vtex-apps/store-block-course/course/steps/08_react-apollo/en.md

       +   ssr: false
       + })
       ```

-    As mentioned before, both are  hooks, which means that they must be added inside a React functional component.
-In this case, `Countdown`.

     > `linkText` will be the same as `'red-front-loading-washer'`, for example, when your component is rendered in this product's page.